baichuanzhou/baichuanzhou.github.io/_pages/about.md

 ---

 # About me
 I'm Baichuan Zhou, a senior undergraduate at Beihang University.
-Currently, I am a research intern at [State Key Laboratory of Software Development Environment](https://ev.buaa.edu.cn/info/1035/1862.htm), advised by [Prof. Lei Huang](https://huangleibuaa.github.io/).
+Currently, I am a research intern at [Shanghai AI Lab](https://opendatalab.com/), and my mentor is [Prof. Weijia Li](https://liweijia.github.io/).
+At Beihang University, I also work closely with [Prof. Lei Huang](https://huangleibuaa.github.io/).
 My research interests are generally in Computer Vision, Multimodal Language Models and Embodied AI.

 To elaborate, I'm interested in: